-King’s Advanced Gastroenterology Clinic is Delivered by our Renowned UK Visiting Doctor Program.
-By using cutting edge therapeutic endoscopy techniques, we provide unique solutions for various gastrointestinal diseases that can avoid the need for major surgery.
+King’s Advanced therapeutic endoscopy clinic provides unique solutions for various gastrointestinal diseases that can avoid the need for major surgery.

 Some of the specific conditions treated by our Advanced Gastroenterology Clinic include:

 - Polyp & early cancer removal from the Gastrointestinal tract

 - Early-stage cancer removal of the esophagus, stomach or colon

 At King’s College Hospital London, UAE, we have the most advanced endoscopic equipment to provide patients with advanced endoscopy solutions for the treatment of gastrointestinal diseases.
 Apart from common endoscopic procedures for the food-pipe, stomach and colon, our experts offer the widest range of Endoscopic Ultrasound (EUS) treatments in Dubai for treating Hepato-Pancreatico-Biliary (HPB) conditions.

 Our advanced endoscopy program is one of the very few in the middle east providing endoscopic treatment for obesity, acid reflux disease, early bowel cancers, swallowing disorders and gastroparesis (slow gastric emptying).